ecolazy/ecolazy.github.io/blog/2023-07-29-vectorizing.md

 ---
 slug: vectorizing
-title: From Images to Vector Art: Laser Cutting with Midjourney and AI Upscaling
+title: From Images to Vector Art - Laser Cutting with Midjourney and AI Upscaling
 authors: ecolazy
 tags: [hello, docusaurus]
 ---